benswinney/AWS-SAA-C02-Course/README.md

 - Recover this instance
   - can be a number of steps depending on the failure
+  - Will retain Instance ID, metadata, Private IP, Elastic IP and Public IP (if assigned one)
+  - Instance is migrated during reboot and in-memory data is lost
 - Stop this instance
 - Terminate this instance
   - useful in a cluster